-Post-shave, it’s important to wash the face and neck with cold water to close the skin’s pores.
-Next, pat dry with a soft, clean towel.
+Post-shave, it’s important to wash your face and neck with cold water to close the skin’s pores.
+Next, pat dry with a soft, clean towel or washcloth.
 To help prevent razor burn, use an alcohol-free aftershave and gently massage into the skin.
 Let the skin around your neck breathe after shaving by avoiding turtlenecks, tight collars, scarves, or anything that may rub on the freshly-shaven skin.
-Stick to a consistent shaving schedule, every two days is recommended.
+Stick to a consistent shaving schedule, every 2 days is recommended.
 This gives your skins time to heal but not enough time for the curly hairs to become ingrown causing bumps.

 Shaving shouldn’t be painful but it can be if you’re not using the right tools.
 Wahl offers a variety of shavers for different skin and hair types.
-Click here to shop Wahl Shavers, Trimmers, and more.
+Shop Wahl Shavers, Trimmers, and more.